tonethar/IGME-330-Master/notes/6-review-and-more-about-paths.md

 - these are some references about `ctx.arcTo()` here:
   - https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/arcTo
-  - https://www.rgraph.net/blog/an-interactive-example-of-the-html5-canvas-arcto-function.html  - How to draw a rounded rectangle using `arcTo()`
+  - https://www.rgraph.net/blog/an-interactive-example-of-the-html5-canvas-arcto-function.html  - How to draw a rounded rectangle using `ctx.arcTo()`

 <hr>